+The School offers one of the most experimental curricula in the country centered on studio-based, hands-on, integrative learning.
 Students explore architecture through design, technical and professional practices, history and theory, and the arts.
 Project-based learning is central to the educational experience and students may enlarge their experience through independent study.
 In addition to taking regular courses, students must also earn Architecture Project (AP) hours by working on various design/build projects.
 The curriculum culminates in a thesis that is organized around TSOA’s student shelter program.
-During the year-long thesis project, students research, design, construct and live in a small, environmentally astute shelter, a small comprehensive project that they develop themselves with the help of a faculty advisor, professional mentors and the support of their classmates.
+During the year-long thesis project, students research, design, construct and occupy a small, environmentally astute shelter — a small comprehensive project that they develop themselves with the help of a faculty advisor, professional mentors and the support of their classmates.

 Students find themselves continually inspired both by the quality of the spaces, and the messages they propagate and the communal lifestyle they support.
 Life at TSOA will teach students to truly “see”: it encourages them to get out of the studio to look, feel, and create architecture from the ground up.
 Students leave the School of Architecture with a renewed sense of pride and responsibility towards their own social, political, and ecological communities.
 Most of all, TSOA has the uncanny ability to instill a love for one’s profession and creative potential.
 With the School’s dynamic future as an independent institution ahead of us, we feel excited about helping to steer this legendary institution into the future.

 The School’s Master of Architecture (M.Arch) degree is an accredited, professional graduate degree leading to qualifications for architectural licensing.
 Graduates of the program are prepared to enter leadership roles within the architectural profession and become licensed architects upon completion of internship experience and passing the architectural exam.
 An undergraduate degree in either a related or an unrelated field and post-secondary prerequisites are required for admission.